RakhithJK/dbeaver-dbeaver-wiki/Oracle.md

 ### Kerberos

-Kerberos is the most coplicated authentication in Oracle.
+Kerberos is the most complicated authentication in Oracle.

 Parameter | Description | Example
 ----|-----|----